-Hai Zhou is an associate professor in Electrical Engineering and Computer Science at Northwestern University and a member of the Center for Ultra Scale Computing and Information Security (CUCIS).
-His research interest is on Mathematical Engineering, where mathematical methods are used to construct computational structures (in the form of hardware, software, or protocol) and to verify their properties (e.g. correctness, robustness, and efficiency).
-In other words, he is interested in algorithm design, formal methods, and their applications to VLSI CAD, security, and other areas.
+Hai Zhou is the director of the NuLogiCS Research Group in the Electrical Engineering and Computer Science at Northwestern University and a member of the Center for Ultra Scale Computing and Information Security (CUCIS).
+His research interest is on Logical Methods for Computer Systems (LogiCS), where logics is used to construct reactive computer systems (in the form of hardware, software, or protocol) and to verify their properties (e.g. correctness, security, and efficiency).
+In other words, he is interested in algorithms, formal methods, optimization, and their applications to security, machine learning, and economics.

-Dr. Zhou received his B.S. and M.S. degrees in Computer Science and Technology from Tsinghua University, China in 1992 and 1994, respectively, and his Ph.D. degree in Computer Sciences from the University of Texas at Austin in 1999.
-He then spent two years at the Advanced Technology Group in Synopsys, Inc. Finally, he decided to move to the academia to "strive for perfection" (quote from Dijkstra) as an "intellectual being" (from Sylvester).
+Dr. Zhou received his B.S. degree in Computer Science and Technology from Tsinghua University, China and his Ph.D. degree in Computer Sciences from the University of Texas at Austin.

 There is Pleasure sure,